Surveying

 The dangers James McCarthy and his men endured resulted in the production of maps and surveys which were used for the planning for Thailand’s railway network.
 Unfortunately, McCarthy visited many towns in Shan state and Laos, but did not describe the town of Zimme/Chiang Mai in any detail.
 He seemed to have liked the small town of Luang Prabang (Laos) a lot, since he devoted a few chapters to it.

 The walled town of Chiang Mai was not a perfect square, but is often described as a rectangle.
 I would like to suggest that it is more of a trapezium (or trapezoid) shape, since the southeast corner is clearly off.
 On the map the green lines outline perfect square.
 The surprising fact is that the map-makers have drawn this trapezium shape of the town very accurately.
-The northern wall is 1600m wide, the southern wall is 30m less long, a difference of 2 percent.
+The northern wall is 1600m wide, the southern wall is 1570m; which is 30m less, a small difference of 2 percent.

 Historic map of Chiang Mai